Venezuela election race starts, sources say Capriles to run

 "I am not Chavez - speaking strictly in terms of the intelligence, charisma, historical force, leadership capacity and spiritual grandeur of our comandante," he told a crowd on Saturday.

-Chavez was immensely popular among Venezuela's poor for funneling vast oil wealth into social programs and handouts.
+Chavez was immensely popular among Venezuela's poor for funnelling vast oil wealth into social programs and handouts.

 The heavy government spending, along with currency devaluations, has contributed to annual inflation of more than 20 percent, hurting consumers.